Plants vs. Zombies: Garden Warfare: Gameplay

 To progress in the game, players must complete unique challenges to each class.
 Once completed, these challenges level up the player character, allowing access to upgrades, new character variants, or cosmetic items.
 In-game items such as character outfits and accessories, weapon upgrades, and spawnable units are obtained from sticker packs.
 These packs are bought using coins from an in-game shop that contains random items.
 There are multiple packs available, such as cheap ones that contain only AI units, or more expensive ones that contain items of greater rarity.
 As for unlocking character variants, once a player has collected five stickers to make a completed picture of the variant in question, it is unlocked for use.
 In a post-launch update, PopCap introduced microtransactions, which enable players to unlock sticker packs using real-life currency.
-Variants have different weapons, stats, or an elemental effect compared to their base version.
+Variants have different weapons, stats, or an elemental effects compared to their base version.
 For example, Commando Pea, a variant of Peashooter, uses a fully automatic weapon but cannot deal splash damage, while Cricket Star can inflict additional fire damage to enemies.
 All unlocked items can be viewed in a sticker book.